 The stock market in recent years has experienced significant price and volume fluctuations that have often been unrelated to the operating performance of companies.
 The market price of our common stock could fluctuate significantly for many reasons, including in response to the risks described in this report, or for reasons unrelated to our operations, such as reports by industry analysts, investor perceptions or negative announcements by our customers, competitors or suppliers regarding their own performance, as well as industry conditions and general financial, economic and political instability.
-The market price of our common stock could also decline as a result of sales of a large number of shares of our common stock in the market, particularly sales by our directors, executive officers, employees, and significant stockholders, and the perception that these sales could occur may also depress the market price of our common stock.
-A decrease in the market price of our common stock would likely adversely impact the trading price of the notes.
-The market price of our common stock could also be affected by possible sales of our common stock by investors who view the notes as a more attractive means of equity participation in us and by hedging or arbitrage trading activity that we expect to develop involving our common stock.
+The market price of our common stock could also decline as a result of sales of a large number of shares of our common stock in the market, particularly sales by our customers, executive officers, employees, and significant stockholders, and the perception that these sales could occur may also depress the market price of our common stock could also be affected by possible sales of our common stock by investors who view the notes as a more attractive means of equity participation in us and by hedging or arbitrage trading activity that we expect to develop involving our common stock.
 This trading activity could, in turn, affect the trading price of the notes.